In 2019 ENCATC interviewed Dr. Alba Victoria Zamarbide Urdaniz, 2018 ENCATC Research Award Winner

 ENCATC: What are your plans for the future?

-Dr. Alba Victoria Zamarbide Urdaniz: Next month I will join a Cultural Heritage specialist position in Mexico with UNOPS for half a year.
-This is thrilling new adventure that will surely expand my horizon and knowledge.
-This time, I will be working as a consultant outside academia, but I believe that getting in touch with the industry is essential to design and conduct valuable research.
+Dr. Alba Victoria Zamarbide Urdaniz: In the short term, I have plans to join an international organization.
+This time, I will work outside academia, but I believe that getting in touch with the industry is essential to later design and conduct valuable research.
+This will surely be a thrilling new adventure that will expand my horizon and knowledge.